 Cut the Token Bill on Both Ends

-Every agentic session burns tokens in two directions.
-Agent talks back.
-Terminal pipes output in.
-Same context window, both ends leaking.
+Every agentic session burns tokens in two directions at once.
+The agent talks back to you, and the terminal pipes its output in.
+Both flow through the same context window, and both of them leak.

-Run long enough and you hit the wall.
-Quality drops.
-Costs climb.
+Run a session long enough and you hit the wall.
+The answers get worse and the bill climbs.

 Same model.
 Same prompts.
 Lighter bill.